Professor Brendan Godley

 Welcome from the Centre Director

-The Centre resides on the Cornwall Campus of the University of Exeter, surrounded by areas known for their natural beauty.
-Research in the Centre focuses on this local biodiversity, with studies of evolution, behaviour, ecology and conservation in natural, agricultural, marine, or urban systems.
-Our research is also carried out at sites worldwide, with researchers studying species around the world, from Australia to Africa, Europe to North America.
+The Centre resides on the Penryn Campus of the University of Exeter in the heart of Cornwall, surrounded by an area known for its natural beauty.
+Research in the Centre focuses on local biodiversity, with studies of behaviour, ecology, evolution and conservation in natural, agricultural, marine, or urban systems whilst engaging extensively with key stakeholder groups.
+Our research is also carried out at sites worldwide, with researchers studying species from Australia to Africa, Europe to North America.
 Studies range from molecular analyses to field experiments.
-UK research councils, the European Union, charities and government organisations from around the world fund our work.
+Our work is funded by UK research councils, the European Union, charities and government organisations from around the world.

 I am proud to serve as Director, and we look forward to welcoming you should you contact or visit our Centre.